MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-accessible-structure-type-overwrite.md

 :::image type="content" source="media/paginated-accessible-structure-type-overwrite/paginated-screen-reader-preview-before.png" alt-text="screen reader no structure.":::

-After setting the new property, you can transform the PDF structure into this:
+After setting the new property, you can transform the PDF structure into this logical structure:

 :::image type="content" source="media/paginated-accessible-structure-type-overwrite/paginated-logical-structure-after.png" alt-text="added logical structure.":::